 The whole area of the incision has been healing beautifully, but there has been a lot of sharp, stabbing pain and deep aching as the back muscles slowly mend themselves.
 I had to remain flat on my back for the first five days after surgery as the most sensitive areas began to restore themselves.
 The original pain caused by pinched nerves is gone, but post-operative pain has been quite enough to deal with.

 And that brings me to the helpfulness of depression management lessons in handling the pure, nasty physical pain of a healing back.
 Treating pain begins with the use of medication designed to stamp out the hurt, but, like many depression medications, they are strangely ineffective.
 A major ingredient is oxycodone, an opioid narcotic that can take the edge off the worst pain but also produces bad side effects.
-It can scramble your brain, freeze your bowels, parch your throat and disrupt your sleep.
+It can scramble your brain, freeze your bowels, parch your throat and disrupt your sleep, and, as we have all learned, turn you into an addict.

 I have been finding that when the worst pain hits, unpredictably and suddenly, the best response is one I learned to use when sinking into depression.
 Instead of fighting it and trying to turn it off, I could talk myself into facing the intense hurt of the moment and achieve a kind of relaxation that began to make the pain much more bearable.
 I think that’s because part of the pain is the anxiety and tension that seize me as soon as I feel the first jolt.
 The stress and tightness of my body and mind seem to be a big part of physical pain.
 To achieve even a small degree of awareness, acceptance and a willingness to explore what the pain is all about restores a sense of self-mastery that is wonderfully calming.